bogakumarswami123/Employee-management-using-MEAN-Stack/README.md

 ng serve

-run on browser chrome/firefox

-localhost://4200
+// Now open your browser and visit: localhost:4200

 In backend_employee-management folder we have install node modules